coreshop/CoreShop/docs/02_Bundles/Pimcore_Bundle.md

 ```

-- Thats it, PimcoreBundle now takes care about loading your resources and also bundles them in non DEV-Mode.
+- That's it, PimcoreBundle now takes care about loading your resources and also bundles them in non DEV-Mode.

 ### DataObject Extensions